-A crucial component to the success of the U9 Half-Ice structure is the organized rotation of players between shifts.
-Coaches from each team must meet prior to entering the ice surface to discuss the following: number of players on each team and therefore the number to be used during the game portion; line matching; if the Skills Zone is going to be used; which side will players enter and leave the game area; etc.
+A crucial component of the success of the U9 Half-Ice structure is the organized rotation of players between shifts.
+Coaches from each team must meet prior to entering the ice surface to discuss the following: number of players on each team, and therefore, the number to be used during the game portion; line matching; if the Skills Zone is going to be used; which side will players enter and leave the game area.

-At the beginning of each game/period, coaches will assign 5 players (depending on the number of total players each team has) for the Half-Ice game, and the remaining players in the Skills Zone or players bench.
-Once the buzzer sounds, a new group of players from the Skills Zone or players bench will go into the Game Zone.
+At the beginning of each game/period, coaches will assign 5 players (depending on the number of total players each team has) for the Half-Ice game, and the remaining players will go to the Skills Zone or players' bench.
+Once the buzzer sounds, a new group of players from the Skills Zone or players bench will go to the Game Zone.